 5. If you do use meat, use less: No one needs a 10-ounce steak.
 Cut back on the amount of meat that you cook and increase the amount of vegetables for each serving.

 "If I am going to go looking for my heart's desire, I won't go any further than my own back yard," said Dorothy in The Wizard of Oz.
 Marcel Proust was of the same mind: "The real voyage of discovery consists not in seeking new landscapes but in having new eyes."

 They both have a point.
 In times of financial insecurity, perhaps it is appropriate to explore our own backyards a little more carefully.
 Lea Woodward from Project Woodward has some suggestions:

 1. Be a local tourist: Unless you live in the middle of nowhere, you probably have several tourist attractions nearby that you've never visited before.
 Make a list of all the tourist destinations in your area that you've always "meant to visit", and go check them out.

 2. Explore new cultures in your hometown: Many of us live in multicultural cities or towns, so we don't even have to leave our comfort zone to experience a new culture.
 Try sampling a new cuisine you've never tried or visiting immigrant-owned stores.
 Once you start chatting with the owners, you'll be surprised at how much you can learn.

 Less is definitely more when money is tight; it is better for your budget and better for the environment.
 Squeezing out the last drop of the things that we use means that less stuff goes to the dump as well.
 Here's how:

-1. Use less than recommended: Are the shampoo manufacturers suggesting how much to use and then "rinse and repeat" serving their interest or yours?
+1. Use less than recommended: Is the shampoo manufacturers' suggestion to "rinse and repeat" serving their interest or yours?
 Try using less and less each time until you figure out the minimum you can get away with.